 It is safe to identify with the “I” that is able to make a decision to truly face this conflict.
 This is the part of us that is able to observe what’s going on.
-And to the degree we wake up and gain a higher degree of self-consciousness, it is possible for us to make decisions and choose our attitude.
+And to the degree we wake up and gain a higher degree of self-consciousness, we can make decisions and choose our attitude.
 We can also turn this around and say that to the degree we make certain decisions and choose particular attitudes, our consciousness will awaken and expand.

 Most people fail to put this part of consciousness that’s immediately available to them to good use, using it where they experience the greatest suffering and conflict.
 We don’t realize how much power this part of us has to help us sort out this problem of identity.
-But once we start to systematically do this, a major change is going to take place in our lives, and we’ll reach a new stage in our development.
+But once we start to systematically do this, a major change is going to take place in our lives.
+When that happens, we’ll reach a new stage in our development.

 If we aren’t putting the consciousness we already can access to use in the way we conduct our lives, then spiritual consciousness is not going to manifest through us.
 But if we apply our existing consciousness, then new inspirations and understandings of profound wisdom will well up from the depths of our being.

 But if we keep following the line of least resistance, giving in to blind involvement and giving up on discovering our true identity, we will settle for a sorry existence and remain stuck in the old rut of reacting out of habit and then justifying our bad behavior.
-If we keep indulging in compulsive behaviors and get lost in hopeless, negative thinking, we’ll keep spinning in our unhappiness and our present consciousness can’t be put to use.
+If we keep indulging in compulsive behaviors and getting lost in hopeless, negative thinking, we’ll keep spinning in our unhappiness.
+Then our present consciousness can’t be put to use.

 What Area Do We Identify With?